-On average, female employees working full-time are paid less per hour than male full-time employees.
-At April 2016, median full-time hourly earnings (excluding overtime) were 9.4% less for women than for men.
-However, median hourly earnings for part-time employees were 6.0% higher for women than for men.
-(The median is the point at which half of people earn more and half earn less.)
+Among full-time employees, women tend to be paid less per hour than men, while the opposite is true for part-time employees.
+Median hourly pay for full-time employees was 9.1% less for women than for men at April 2017, while median hourly pay for part-time employees was 5.1% higher for women than for men (figures exclude overtime pay).
+The median is the point at which half of people earn more and half earn less.

 Broadly speaking there has been a downwards trend in the full-time pay gap since 1997 and the overall pay gap has also decreased over the period.
 The part-time pay gap has widened since the early 2000s, with women earning more than men.

 Differences in average pay for men and women arises for various reasons, including the types of jobs that people do and the number of years they have spent in the workplace.